Victoria River Downs Station: Location and description

 Victoria River Downs Station is located about 102 km south east of Timber Creek and 252 km west of Daly Waters in the Northern Territory.
 The property abuts the Daguragu Aboriginal Land Trust to the south, Camfield Station, Montejinni and Killarney Stations to the east, Delamere to the north and Humbert River Station and the Bilinarra-Jutpurra Aboriginal Land Trust to the west.
 The Auvergne and Wave Hills Stock routes both pass through the station as does the Buntine Highway that passes through the south east corner.

 Victoria River Downs Station has in the past been referred to as The Big Run.
 As of February 2004, it had an area of 8900 km2 The property was once the world's largest pastoral property, with an area of 41000 km2, but following much of the land being resumed it was less than half its former size by 2004, at that time less than half the size of the then largest, Anna Creek Station in South Australia.

 Its name derives from the Victoria River, a major river system and floodplain.
 Several watercourses (mainly tributaries of the Victoria) pass through the property, including the Wickham River, Camfield River, Townsend River, Humbert River, Gill Creek, Blackskin Creek, Depot Creek, Jasper Creek and Battle Creek.

 The property is composed of several land types including ridges and plateaus on sandstone or dolomite, gently undulating plains of dolomite overlaid with loamy soils, limestone outcrops and alluvial floodplains with cracking clays.
 Vegetation includes wire grass, white grass and black spear grass on the red earth country with stands of ribbon grass, flinders grass, blue grass and feathertop wire grass on the clay country.

-The station was as of 2012 owned by Heytesbury Pty.
-Ltd. The eastern boundary of Victoria River Downs adjoins Killarney Station, Killarney was excised from Victoria Downs when the station exceeded 10000 sqmi in size.
+The station was as of 2012 owned by Heytesbury The eastern boundary of Victoria River Downs adjoins Killarney Station, Killarney was excised from Victoria Downs when the station exceeded 10000 sqmi in size.
 The much smaller 1000 km2 Humbert River station is on the western boundary.

 The station is served by the Victoria River Downs Airport.